 The part that we already all knew, but he just confirmed it.

-Former President Barack Obama spoke out recently to brag that Joe Biden is “finishing the job” that his administration started.
+Former President Barack Obama spoke out on Tuesday to brag that Joe Biden is “finishing the job” that his administration started.

 Yep.
 Barry’s lousy “third term…”

 “I think that what we’re seeing now, is Joe and the administration are essentially finishing the job,” Obama told the New York Times.
 “And I think it’ll be an interesting test.
 Ninety percent of the folks who were there in my administration, they are continuing and building on the policies we talked about, whether it’s the Affordable Care Act or our climate change agenda and the Paris [climate deal], and figuring out how do we improve the ladders to mobility through things like community colleges.”

 Obama then talked about why he feels so many voters elected Donald Trump in 2016 after eight years of him being in power.